 The climbing gets to the end when we arrive in the main ridge in the saddle between the Scara Peak and the Omu peak.

 From here you can see the building from the Omu Peak.
 Also we can see the Bucșoiu peak and the Azuga and Predeal resorts.

 Arrived on the Omu peak, at the altitude of 2505m, we can rest and admire the beautiful landscape.
 We notice the Coștila Peak, with the weather station and also the Deer valley, through which we will descend.

 Don’t stay to long on the peak, because the downhill is pretty long and it takes about 3 hours.

 The touristic mark which we must follow on the Deer valley is the yellow tape.

-All downhill, from the Omu Chalet is steep, in serpentine.
+All the downhill from the Omu Chalet is steep.
 The steep rock walls borders here the valley also.
 The Moraru Massif constitutes the left slope of the Deer valley, and the Coștila Massif the right slope.

 For guided trips in Bucegi mountains don’t hesitate to contact us.